-You will take regular courses with local students at this institution.
+You will take regular courses with local students at the University of Sydney.
 Course registration takes place during your on-site orientation period, so enrollment in particular courses cannot be guaranteed in advance of arrival.
 You may enroll in any courses for which space is available and for which you meet the host institution's requirements or prerequisites.
 You will take 16-19 credits on this program (per IES requirements); this will be roughly a full-time load at the host institution.
 An internship option for credit is also available.

 *The University Office of Global Programs is committed to making its websites accessible to all users.
 As such we are currently developing a new course equivalency database which will launch in Academic Year 2014-2015.
 In the meantime if you require an accessible version of the course equivalency information provided for this program please contact email@example.com.